melkati/CO2-Gadget/README.md

 - Easy installing via web browser
 - Easy WiFi setup via web browser on install and anytime (supports Improv-WiFi)
 - Easy WiFi setup via bluetooth with the MyAmbiance App in iOS and Android
-- ESP-NOW communications protocol from Espressif for long range and low power consuption ([more info here](https://emariete.com/en/gateway-esp-now-mqtt/))
+- ESP-NOW communications protocol from Espressif for long range and low power consumption ([more info here](https://emariete.com/en/gateway-esp-now-mqtt/))
 - Over the air updates OTA
 - Support for buzzer alarms on CO2 level
 - Support for Neopixel (WS2812B) addressable LEDs (RGB, GBR and RGBW)